Meet the Trader: The shop that will sell you one spoon of paprika with a smile

 Over the past few years, many zero waste shops in London have closed, mainly because of the cost-of-living crisis and competition from major supermarkets.
 Kanapeckas agrees that it’s a constant “battle with the big supermarkets” and possibly an unfair one.
 “People compare our organic rice with Aldi’s rice.
 First, it’s not organic.
 Secondly, our prices are cheaper than supermarket organic products,” he says.

-He adds that apps and self-checkouts have their pros and cons.
+Kanapeckas says that home delivery apps and supermarket self-checkouts have pros and cons.
 “Delivery might be quick, but now we have a big issue, which is a lack of social communication and feeling disconnected in real life.
 Many people are lonely because they hide behind the screens.”

 Not so in Art of Zero Living.
 “When you come to a small retail shop, we talk, we make eye contact.
-You’re not just interacting with a cold machine,” says Kanapeckas.
+You’re not just interacting with a cold machine,” he says.

 Earlier this year, an Office for National Statistics survey showed that up to a quarter of adults in the UK felt lonely “often or always” or “some of the time”.
 Four in 10 young people aged 16 to 29 years reported feeling lonely “often or always” or “some of the time” compared with around 3 in 10 adults aged 30 to 49 years, 2 in 10 adults aged 50 to 69 years and 2 in 10 adults aged 70 years and over.